backdrop-contrib/entityreference_autocomplete/README.txt

 ELEMENT PROPERTIES
 ------------------

-Explanation of the custom properties used in a 'entityreference' form element:
+Explanation of the custom properties used in an 'entityreference' form element, and any Form API standard properties which use might not be clear:

 '#era_entity_type':  The Entity Type to be referenced: Like "user", "node",
                      "comment", "file", "taxonomy_term", etc...